tbeets/nats-helm-subpackaged/README.md

 Note that the NATS helm chart added as a dependency in `Chart.yaml`.
 This is a mechanism (and a responsibility) to set a specific version of the NATS helm chart in your project.

+- Set version of NATS helm chart in `Chart.yaml` then run `helm dep update`.

 ### values.yaml

 Note the namespace nesting in `values.yaml` (an additioinal `nats:` indention) that reflects subpackage.